cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

     }
     ```

-Your leaderboard is now updated and saved on an on-going basis as part of your v2 blockchain.
+Your leaderboard will now be updated and saved on an on-going basis as part of your v2 blockchain.

 ## v1 to v2 player information migration helper

-With your v2 blockchain now fully operational, it is time to work on the issue of the data migration.
+With your v2 blockchain now fully operational, it is time to work on the issue of data migration.

-First tackle the migration of the player information.
-You will be handed a giant _v1_ genesis when migrating, which contains all the games played so far.
-You have to go through them all and build the `PlayerInfoList` part of the _v2_ genesis.
+First tackle the migration of player information.
+You will receive a giant _v1_ genesis when migrating which contains all the games played so far.
+You must go through them all and build the `PlayerInfoList` part of the _v2_ genesis.

-You need to do `+1` on the relevant player stats as you go through games.
-For performance it makes sense to pick a `map[string]*types.PlayerInfo` data type so that you can call up a player's stats by its ID in `O(1)`.
+You need to apply `+1` to the relevant player stats as you go through games.
+For performance reasons pick a `map[string]*types.PlayerInfo` data type so that you can call up a player's stats by its ID in `O(1)`.

-Begin by creating a function that gets or creates a new `PlayerInfo` in a new file:
+Create a function that gets or creates a new `PlayerInfo` in a new file:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/winning_players_builder.go#L9-L20]
 func getOrNewPlayerInfo(infoSoFar *map[string]*types.PlayerInfo, playerIndex string) (playerInfo *types.PlayerInfo) {